Skip to main content

 Pipeline, Step 3: Extract Structured Text with PyMuPDF4LLM.
 Shows the extracted text being transformed into a hierarchical structure with title, subtitle, and other metadata elements properly identified.

 PyMuPDF4LLM extracts text to Markdown.
-Unlike Tesseract, it can differentiate between titles and subtitles by detecting font size and style nuances.Extracted markdown files are written to the diagnostic folder when SAVE_DIAGNOSTIC_FILES=true.
+Unlike Tesseract, it can differentiate between titles and subtitles by detecting font size and style nuances.Extracted markdown files are written to the diagnostic folder when SAVE_DIAG_TXT_PER_PG=true.

 4